Carex hebes Nelmes APNI*

 Inflorescence spreading, 0.5–1.2 cm long, with 2–5 spikes solitary at nodes; lowest involucral bract exceeding inflorescence.
 Spikes sessile, contiguous, spreading at maturity, 0.5–1.1 cm long; all spikes gynaecandrous.
 Glumes acute to obtuse, occasionally shortly mucronate, orange-brown, with usually broad white or hyaline margins; female glumes c.
 3.5 mm long.
 Perigynia (utricles) ovoid to ellipsoid, weakly several-nerved, 3.2–4.5 mm long, 1.5–2 mm diam., minutely hispid on slightly winged shoulders and beak, green to pale brown; beak 0.3–0.8 mm long, with apex shortly split or 2-fid.
 Anthers 1.3–2.2 mm long excluding appendage c.
 0.1 mm long.
 Style 2-fid.

-Nut ellipsoid to obovoid, lenticular in cross section, yellow-brown.
+Nut ellipsoid to obovoid, lenticular in cross section, typically truncate at the apex and obtuse at the base, yellow-brown.

 Grows in alpine and subalpine heath and grassland (drier sites).